dbursztynowski/5g-taskforce/looptest/README.md

 ### Retrieve the metric using a browser

 Metrics can be retrieved using HTTP protocol.
-Here is a query example to be used in a browser:
+Below is a query example to be used in a browser (here, Open5GS runs in `default` namespace):

 ```
 http://10.254.186.64:9090/api/v1/query?query=amf_session{service="open5gs-amf-metrics",namespace="default"}